 Love it or hate it, it’s still the expected job search instrument of choice used to showcase past work experiences, marketable skills, obvious superpower abilities and applicable shiny credentials.

 Finding the write words (yes, pun intended) isn’t always easy, however.
 It becomes particularly challenging when the reader of said resume is unfamiliar with the military way of life.
-Fret no more, gentle warrior.
+Fret no more.
 You can interpret those camouflaged acronyms, ranks, and course titles in a way that civilian employers will understand exactly what you have to offer.

-The following common translations and tips can help you get your point across to just about anybody.
+The following common military-to-civilian-translations and tips can help you get your point across to just about anybody.

 |You know it as:||Civilian employers will understand it as:|